Spanish conquest of Iberian Navarre: Invasion of Navarre

 In June 1512, tension mounted when the Holy League made a formal petition to send English and Castilian troops through Navarre to France.
 At the same time a Navarrese diplomatic mission sent to France was holding talks with Louis XII lasting a month, while Ferdinand threatened to cross the border if an agreement was reached.
 The talks led to the Fourth Treaty of Blois on 18 July 1512, providing for mutual assistance to keep Navarre's neutrality.
 It also brought attention to the English threat to France after their disembarkation in Hondarribia, Gipuzkoa in Basque territory suzerain to Castile.
 The next day Ferdinand sent his troops across the border from Álava into Navarre, commanded by General Don Fadrique de Toledo, Duke of Alba, who had been involved in the conquest of Granada.
 By that time a Gipuzkoan militia had broken into Navarre from the north-west and captured Goizueta, a village and fortress bordering on Gipuzkoa on 10 July.

-In a few days Castilian troops advanced without resistance to the outskirts of Pamplona, where Ferdinand's ally Count John of Beaumont played host to the invading troops in his fortified palace of Arazuri.
+In a few days Castilian troops advanced without resistance to the outskirts of Pamplona, where Ferdinand's ally Count Louis of Beaumont played host to the invading troops in his fortified palace of Arazuri.
 The assault troops of the expedition numbered 6,000 veterans, but the whole caravan including the rearguard amounted to 15,000.
 The population of Pamplona was less than 10,000.
 Catherine and John III left for Tudela hoping to raise troops among loyal lords, but managed to recruit only 500.
 Overwhelmed by the sheer size of the Spanish expedition, the loyalists veered east to Lumbier (Irunberri), and on to Lower Navarre.
 Catherine, John III, and their troops retreated to Orthez, Béarn.